matrix-org/matrix-spec-proposals/proposals/4132-deprecate-event-on-room-alias-uris.md

   ancestor.
 - The alias is removed/changed resulting in a dead link that can't be resolved.

-The proposal would deprecate the 2 following URIs:
+The proposal would [deprecate](https://spec.matrix.org/v1.10/#deprecation-policy) the 2 following URIs:
 - Link to `$event` in `#somewhere:example.org`: `matrix:r/somewhere:example.org/e/event`
 - Link to `$event` in `#somewhere:example.org`: `https://matrix.to/#/%23somewhere:example.org/%24event%3Aexample.org`

+Specifically this means it would be marked in the spec as not to be used in future and clients should:
+1. Stop making new event URIs with room aliases.
+2. Continue to accept them as it will take time for other clients to update and legacy events will continue to exist.

 ## Potential issues

-Whilst most clients do take the sensible route and generate event URIs against a room ID (even when it has an alias), as it is part of the spec these kinds of links likely exist somewhere in room history.
-This would mean that after deprecation clients may still want to handle these URIs when tapped.
+Whilst most clients do take the sensible route and generate event URIs against a room ID (even when it has an alias), as it is part of the spec these kinds of links likely exist somewhere in room history and on the World Wide Web.
+This would mean that after deprecation clients may still want to handle these URIs when received.

 ## Alternatives